IDEQ -- Improving Diffusion Models for the Traveling Salesman Problem (TSP) by Leveraging the Structure of the Solution Space: Background and Related Works

-Given a Hamiltonian tour, there is a very simple heuristic that can decrease its length (when applicable) known as ``2-opt'' (see Fig.\@ \ref{fig:2opt}).
-Given a Hamiltonian tour (Fig.\@ \ref{fig:2opt}.a), a ``2-change'' consists in removing a pair of edges of the tour and reconstructing an other tour.
+An optimal tour goes once and only once per city: it is a Hamiltonian tour.
+Consequently, the search space may be reduced to the set of Hamiltonian tours.
+Given a Hamiltonian tour, there is a very simple heuristic that can decrease its length known as ``2-opt'' (see Fig.\@ \ref{fig:2opt}).
+Given a Hamiltonian tour (Fig.\@ \ref{fig:2opt}.a), a ``2-change'' consists in removing a pair of edges of the tour and reconstructing another tour (a single tour may be reconstructed).
 In 2D, when the edges of the pair cross each other, applying a 2-change uncrosses the edges (Fig.\@ \ref{fig:2opt}.b): this is guaranteed to decrease the length of the tour.
 2-opt considers all pairs of crossing edges and disentangles the pair that most decreases the length of the resulting tour (Fig.\@ \ref{fig:2opt}.c).
 2-opt is both very simple and rather effective in optimizing a tour.
 In practice, it is customary to pipeline a first heuristic that produces a Hamiltonian tour, and then post-process it by iterating 2-opt to obtain a disentangled tour.
-There exists other such local optimizations, like the Lin-Kernighan operator (lk-opt) \cite{lk} and its more recent version LKH3 \cite{lkh3} that are more complex in terms of algorithm, though very efficient and effective in practice for such a post-processing.
+There exists other such local optimizations, like the Lin-Kernighan operator (lk-opt) \cite{lk} and its more recent version LKH3 \cite{lkh3} that are more complex in terms of algorithm, though very efficient and effective in practice.
 For a (still) relevant survey, we refer the interested reader to \cite{johnsonBiblicalArticle}.
 In this paper, we will restrict ourselves to the use of the 2-opt since it is simple, fast, and yet efficient.

-\subsection{Denoising diffusion models}
+\subsection{Denoising Diffusion Models}

-Denoising diffusion models have been initially introduced by \cite{Sohl} and further expanded by various authors \cite{Ho,Song, Nichol, Dhariwal}.
-The aim is to sample a complex data distribution.
-The idea is to start from an easy to sample distribution and then going through a set of iterative Markovian transformations which mimics the reverse of a diffusion process, to sample from more and more complex distributions which converge toward the target complex distribution.
+Denoising diffusion models (introduced in \cite{Sohl}, and then \cite{Ho,Song,Nichol,Dhariwal}) aim at being able to sample a complex data distribution.
+The idea is to start from an easy to sample distribution and then going through a set of iterative Markovian transformations which mimics the reverse of a diffusion process, to sample from more and more complex distributions up to reaching the target complex distribution.
 The training of these models is done in a supervised manner.
+This family of generative models has now become SOTA for (conditioned) image and video generation \cite{stableDiff,imgvid1,imgvid2,imgvid3}.
+They have also achieved great performance in areas like audio synthesis \cite{audio1,audio2}, molecule generation \cite{mol1,Vignac,Hoogeboom2}, text generation \cite{Austin}, and combinatorial optimization \cite{difusco}.
+While most of denoising diffusion models are defined on a continuous state space, discrete space models have also been developed (initially introduced by \cite{Sohl} and further expanded by \cite{Austin,Hoogeboom}).